How Often Can You Refinance Your Home?

 Now that you have a better idea if it’s possible for you to refinance, the next step is to figure out whether or not refinancing makes sense.
 Like any other financial decision, refinancing has advantages and disadvantages.
 We’ve laid them out below for your consideration:

 - You might save money: Homeowners often refinance when interest rates are low to save themselves money on their monthly mortgage payments.

 - You might be able to pay off your loan faster: If your income has grown since you last refinanced, it may make sense to refinance into a shorter loan term.
 Usually, those shorter-term loans come with lower interest rates, allowing you to pay off your biggest asset faster.

 - You might be able to access the cash you need: If you have a big expense looming on the horizon, you may be able to leverage the equity in your home and do a cash-out refinance to access the funds.

 Cons of refinancing

 - You’ll likely have to pay closing costs: Every time you refinance, you will be expected to pay closing costs on the new loan.
-According to the Consumer Finance Protection Bureau (CFPB), closing costs typically amount to between 2 %- 5% of your new loan balance.
+According to the Consumer Finance Protection Bureau (CFPB), closing costs typically amount to 2 %- 5% of your new loan balance.

 That said, it’s not a good idea to refinance every time your credit score goes up a couple points or interest rates go down a little.
-As a rule of thumb, you should be in a substantially better financial position than when you first applied and/or you should aim to save at least half a point in interest.
+As a rule of thumb, you should be in a substantially better financial position than when you first applied, and/or you should aim to save at least half a point in interest.